 After leaving the district attorney’s office, Elizabeth transitioned her courtroom skills to a successful civil practice focused upon the defense of individuals and companies involved in litigation.
-Elizabeth routinely handles matters involving catastrophic injury and wrongful death, trucking and transportation, professional and government liability, and brings the same zeal and dedication to her civil practice as she did to her prosecution of violent crimes.
+Elizabeth routinely handles matters involving catastrophic injury and wrongful death, trucking and transportation, commercial litigation, professional and government liability, and brings the same zeal and dedication to her civil practice as she did to her prosecution of violent crimes.

 During her many years of civil litigation practice, Elizabeth has taken cases to trial in Missouri, Kansas, and the U.S. District Court for the Western District of Missouri, and has achieved favorable outcomes for her clients.
 Elizabeth is an active member of the Earl E. O’Connor American Inn of Court, which strives to promote excellence in legal advocacy with a particular emphasis on ethics, civility, professionalism and legal skills.
 Elizabeth serves the citizens of Johnson County, Kansas as a member of the Johnson County Sheriff’s Office Community Advisory Relations Board.
 Elizabeth also serves as a board member of the For Elysa Foundation, an organization dedicated to improving awareness, promoting research and providing hope to families affected by pediatric viral myocarditis and sudden cardiac arrest.